-Earned but unused vacation entitlement shall be made payable, upon termination due to death, to the employee's dependent, or where there is no dependent, to the employee's estate.
+Upon termination due to death, earned but unused vacation entitlement shall be made payable, to the employee's dependant, or where there is no dependant, to the employee's estate.

-ARTICLE 18 - SICK LEAVE, SHORT AND LONG TERM DISABILITY
+ARTICLE 18 - SICK LEAVE, SHORT AND LONG-TERM DISABILITY

-18.1 Short Term Illness and Injury & Long Term Disability
+18.1 Short-Term Illness and Injury & Long-Term Disability

-(a) Employees shall be entitled to coverage for short-term illness and injury and long-term disability in accordance with the Common Agreement - Clause 9.3.

-(b) (Common Agreement Clause 9.3 last paragraph) Subject to provisions of the Plan, enrolment is mandatory for all active regular employees and for active auxiliary employees employed on a continuing basis for at least a four (4) month period with fifty percent (50%) or more of a full-time workload as defined by local provisions.
+- (a) Employees shall be entitled to coverage for short-term illness and injury and long-term disability in accordance with the Common Agreement Clause 9.3. - (b) (Common Agreement Clause 9.3 last paragraph) Subject to provisions of the Plan, enrolment is mandatory for all active regular employees and for active non-regular employees employed on a continuing basis for at least a four (4) month period with fifty percent (50%) or more of a full-time workload as defined by local provisions.